 This post may contain affiliate links.
 For more information, read my disclosure policy.

-We love brownies but I’m also obsessed with a good Walnut Brownie!
-This is my classic brownie recipe but made with nuts – you can use walnuts or pecans and they’re SO delicious.
+I love a good fudgy and rich Walnut Brownie!
+This is my classic brownie recipe but made with nuts – you can use walnuts or pecans and they’re SO delicious: chocolatey, rich, fudgy, dense, and PERFECT.

 stacked brownies with walnuts baked in.